huggingface/blog/open-source-llms-as-agents.md

 ### Results

 OpenAI models were evaluated in their own function calling template with which they were fine-tuned.
-For the other, open-source models, as per the standard LangChain ReAct prompt, we prompt them to output their function calls in this common format:
+For the open-source models, as per the standard LangChain ReAct prompt, we prompt them to output their function calls in this common format:

 ```python
 {{